Adversarial Robustness in One-Stage Learning-to-Defer: INTRODUCTION

 With the growing adoption of routing-based methods, \emph{Learning-to-Defer} (L2D) has emerged as a principled framework for hybrid decision-making~\citep{madras2018predict, mozannar2021consistent}.
 An L2D system may either predict directly or defer to an expert, thereby trading off predictive performance against selective reliance on external decision-makers.
 This framework is particularly relevant in safety-critical applications~\citep{joshi2021learning, strong2025trustworthy, palomba2025a} and also offers a unifying perspective on a broad class of routing problems~\citep{chenfrugalgpt, jitkrittum2025universal}, where the central challenge is to design allocation policies that distribute decisions optimally across multiple agents.

 Yet, despite its promise, L2D inherits the adversarial vulnerabilities of standard machine learning models \citep{goodfellow2014explaining, Madry2017TowardsDL, jia2017adversarial} while introducing new ones unique to the routing setting.
-Recent work~\citep{montreuil2025adversarialrobustnesstwostagelearningtodefer} shows that L2D systems can be even more fragile to adversarial perturbations than conventional systems.
+Recent work~\citep{montreuil2025adversarial} shows that L2D systems can be even more fragile to adversarial perturbations than conventional systems.
 An adversary may not only induce misclassification but also manipulate whether, and to whom, the system defers—for example, bypassing a reliable expert or forcing deferral to one known to perform poorly.
 Such attacks threaten both predictive performance and the reliability of decision allocation, raising pressing concerns for deployment in safety-critical environments.

-Existing robustness studies focus exclusively on the simplified \emph{two-stage} L2D setting, where the predictor and experts are trained offline and only the allocation policy is learned~\citep{Narasimhan, mao2023twostage, mao2024regressionmultiexpertdeferral, montreuil2024twostagelearningtodefermultitasklearning, montreuil2025adversarialrobustnesstwostagelearningtodefer, montreuil2025askaskktwostage}.
+Existing robustness studies focus exclusively on the simplified \emph{two-stage} L2D setting, where the predictor and experts are trained offline and only the allocation policy is learned~\citep{Narasimhan, mao2023twostage, mao2024regressionmultiexpertdeferral, montreuil2024twostagelearningtodefermultitasklearning, montreuil2025adversarial, montreuil2025askaskktwostage}.
 This formulation is convenient but fails to capture the complexity of end-to-end (\emph{one-stage}) L2D, in which the predictor and allocation policy must be optimized jointly.
-We address two problems: (i) characterizing attacks that target one-stage L2D systems, and (ii) designing one-stage L2D methods that are provably robust to adversarial perturbations.
+We address two problems: (i) characterizing attacks that target one-stage L2D systems, and (ii) designing one-stage L2D methods with guarantees for the proposed adversarial losses.

-In this work, we develop the first framework for adversarial robustness in one-stage L2D, encompassing both classification and regression.
+In this work, we develop a framework for adversarial robustness in one-stage L2D, encompassing both classification and regression.
 Our contributions are threefold: